notator/ResidentSynthHostTestSite/README.md

 ##### Mixtures
 A _mixture_, defined in mixtureDefs.js, is a chord that plays when a single NOTE_ON message is sent to the synth.
 Mixtures are like freely configurable [Organ stops](https://en.wikipedia.org/wiki/Mixture_(organ_stop)).
-Mixtures are set using their index as the value in a MIXTURE_INDEX (CC 17) control message.
+Mixtures are set using their index in the file as the value in a MIXTURE_INDEX (CC 17) control message.
 By convention, index 0 is always defined to mean "no mixture".
 ##### Tunings
 A _tuning_ associates each of the 127 MIDI keys with a pitch value (expressed as cents above MIDI C0).
 The following types of tuning can be created by the synth using the (configurable) definitions provided in tuningDefs.js: